HomeAmazon FBA How to get Amazon to reimburse you for lost and damaged inventory

 Top Tip – We have a separate sheet with all the codes and meanings.
 We then use an Excel formula to pull these into the report so we know what has actually happened to each item.
 If you are pretty good with Excel you can do this too using the Vlookup formula.
 If not then you may need to do it manually.

 Now check each FNSKU to see if the total for missing and found matches.
-If they do then delete these rows from the spreadsheet so you can focus on the problem products.
-If there are more Missing than found then highlight this row as you will need to submit this to Amazon.
+If they match then delete these rows from the spreadsheet so you can focus on the missing products.
+If there are more Missing (M) than Found (F) then highlight this row as you will need to submit this to Amazon.

 You can now check for any damaged inventory.
 With damaged inventory that has been reimbursed or returned, there are normally three rows related to the same FNSKU as shown in the image below.